ERRCD Forum

 Open Access and Author Self-Archiving Policy

-ERRCDF adopted OPEN ACCESS which provides immediate open access to readers and other users, to all published articles by the Journal/publisher on our website.
-This means that the readers and other users pay nothing.
-In accordance with the BOAI definition of open access, users are freely allowed to download, copy, read, print, distribute, link to the texts or use them for other lawful purposes.
-However, the authors, their instructions or funders pay Article Processing Charge for life maintenance of the articles.
+ERRCD Forum provides immediate open access to readers and other users.
+This means that the readers and other users pay nothing to download, copy, read, print, distribute, link to the texts or use them for other lawful purposes.
+This is in accordance with the Budapest Open Access Initiative (BOAI) definition of open access.
+However, an Article Processing Charge (APC) is required by the authors for the life maintenance of their articles.

-ERRCDF permits and encourages authors to post items submitted to the journal on personal websites, institutional repositories, social-networking sites, ResearchGate, Academia.edu, among others, both prior to and after publication while providing bibliographic details that credit, if applicable, its publication in this journal.
+ERRCD Forum permits and encourages authors to post items submitted to the journal on personal websites, institutional repositories, social-networking sites, ResearchGate, academia.edu, among others, both prior to and after publication while providing bibliographic details that credit, if applicable, its publication in this journal.

 Deposit Policy/Archiving Policy

-For preservation and restoration, our journals use SA ePublications (SABINET), University of the Free State Library and Information Services, PKP Preservation Network, and LOCKSS system to ensure a secure and permanent archive among participating libraries.
-It permits those libraries to create permanent journal archives.
+For the purpose of preservation and restoration, this journal uses PKP Preservation Network, University of the Free State Library and Information Services and LOCKSS systems to ensure a secure and permanent archive among participating libraries and permits those libraries to create permanent journal archives.
 Both pre-published and post-published or publisher's version/PDF can be archived without restrictions.

 Submission Policy